sugarfig/p5-template/README.md

 1. Find an object, texture, or motion that you want to recreate using p5.js Here is [some inspiration](https://lmccart.github.io/p5-workshop/).
 2. Generate some sort of "mark" every time your mouse location changes (aka make a “brush” you can "draw" with using the mouse).
 3. Include one element that changes as you move the mouse that is *not* just the location of the mark.
 This could be scale, color, angle, or more.
-4. Include one element that is different each time you load the sketch (you may want to use randomness!)
+4. (Optional) Include one element that is different each time you load the sketch (you may want to use randomness!)

 ## Some helpful questions to think through